-- Describe the major lung diseases that occur among agricultural workers.
+- Describe common skin diseases that can affect agricultural workers.

-- Apply effective prevention strategies using the "Hierarchy of Controls" to reduce risks of occupational diseases of the lungs.
+- Apply appropriate prevention strategies using the "Hierarchy of Controls."

 Before you begin, please take the pretest.
 The pretest score will not be counted toward your final score.

-The content for this course is about the occupational diseases of the lung in agricultural settings.
+The content for this course is about the common skin diseases that can affect agricultural workers.